pippim/pippim.github.io/programs/iothings.md

 Optionally if these programs are installed they will be run.

-- `lighttog` - Bash Script provided below
+- `light-tog` - Bash Script provided below
-- `lighttog2` - Bash Script provided below
+- `light-tog2` - Bash Script provided below
 - `wakeonlan` - For turning on Sony TV & Google TV

 ---